 - 1. Achieves the requirements outlined in the specification (including functionality and design specified) (Part A and B) - 2.
-Appropriate use of programming constructs/concepts: variables, constants, types, operators, expressions, selection statements, standard input, and output) (Part A and B); Loops, Arrays, ArrayLists, Strings, Exceptions, searching, sorting (Part B) - 3.
-Appropriate use of objects, classes, and methods(Part A and B) - 4.
+Appropriate use of programming constructs/concepts: variables, constants, types, operators, expressions, selection statements, standard input, and output), compound data types (Part A and B); Exceptions, searching, sorting, and working with files (Part B) - 3.
+Appropriate use of objects, classes, and methods (Part A and B) - 4.
 Good programming practices (see Coding Guidelines document on the website) (Part A and B) - 5.
 Compilation and execution of the program using a modern IDE (Part A and B) - 6.
 Appropriate and complete code documentation (Part A and B) - 7.
 Appropriate test planning and thorough testing of the code (Part A and B)